Deerskin (novel): Plot summary

 The book centers on Lissla Lissar, the daughter of the most splendid looking people in all of the seven kingdoms.
 Despite her parents' fame for their looks, she was mostly ignored during her childhood as people predominantly focused on her parents, who in turn only focused on each other.
 When her mother falls ill and starts to lose her beauty, an artist is hired to paint a portrait of her as she was before her illness.
 He works nonstop for a fortnight until the painting is completed and shown to the queen.
 After viewing the painting the queen makes the king swear that he will only remarry if he can find a bride more beautiful than she, thinking that any other woman would pale in comparison, and dies shortly after he makes this promise.

 Lissar comes to her father's attention during the funeral, as he notices her strong resemblance to her mother.
 His behavior towards her is mistakenly seen as loving by the general public, who otherwise continues to ignore her.
 During this time she is also presented with a puppy named Ash from Ossin, a prince from a neighboring kingdom.
 After the funeral Lissar devotes her time to learning herbalism and raising Ash.
 She also purposely avoids her father, whose actions make her increasingly uncomfortable.

 When she is seventeen a ball is held to celebrate and to find her a suitable husband, as she is now of marriageable age.
 During the party, however, her father monopolizes her attention and on the following morning, announces that he intends to marry her, much to her horror.
-She is equally horrified to learn that the present nobility believe this to be her fault, that she purposely did this for her own benefit.
+She is equally horrified to learn that the present nobility believes this to be her fault, that she purposely did this for her own benefit.
 Lissar makes an unsuccessful attempt to hide away in her chambers, but on the third night her father breaks in through a forgotten door, violently raping his daughter, impregnating her in the process, and almost killing Ash.